navyarojin/trivega/report.md

 ## 5. Current Status

 The current project is functionally verified in RTL simulation.
-Remaining contest-facing work is board integration with VEGA/Genesys-2 and end-to-end image inference.
+Remaining work is board integration with VEGA/Genesys-2 and end-to-end image inference.

 ## 6. Acceleration Achieved